Moderustic Aquatic Glassel Fireplace Glass Rocks Propane Fireplaces

 • Refunds will not be given for non-product labor costs (consulting fees, installation fees, labor, shipping etc.)

-Glass/ burning products 30%, Burners 50%, Custom Burners 70%, Metal Pans or any Custom Metal Work, Electronics are not returnable ever!
+• Restock fees may apply depending on which items are being returned.
+(30% to 70%) Glass/ burning products 30%, Burners 50%, Custom Burners 70%, Metal Pans or any Custom Metal Work, Electronics are not returnable ever!

-• There are no returns or refunds on any custom metal products what so ever!
+• No returns or exchanges will be accepted for any custom metal products or electronics what so ever!

 • We are not responsible for local codes and or if any of our products are or are not approved.
 Please check with your local building department or governing agencies for proper approvals before purchasing.
 Custom built or designed items are not returnable for any reason.
+It is your responsibility to make sure our products do not violate your local building codes.
+We cannot accept returns should you encounter these issues with your local building authorities.

 • Any Designs, Drawings, PDF Files, Ideas, Pictures, Attachments, Renderings, Facsimiles, Faxes, Blue Prints, Copies, Documents and even copy written materials once sent to Moderustic Inc, Ed Jaunzemis, Aquatic Glassel or any employee of Moderustic Inc becomes property of said company to use, distribute, copy, reproduce, manipulate, recreate, modify, advertise, promote, lay claim to and or use in our discretion as we need.
 If you do not agree with these terms then please do not send us anything.
 Our intentions are to create for you the "Customer" and it is our vast collection of material that will spawn an idea for you to have us create something for you.
 If we should create something/ anything for you that is one of a kind, you do not own any rights to this or there idea or ideas, product or concept in any way shape or form.

-All of the pictures and content are copywritten on this website: U.S. Copyright Registration No is: VA 1-650-624
+All of the pictures and content are copyright protected on this website: U.S. Copyright Registration No is: VA 1-650-624

 Entitled: "Moderustic 1107"